willsmythe/ghes-kubevirt/README.md

+> :warning: **WARNING: This is not a supported deployment option for GHES**, and may or may not work with the latest version of GHES, Kubernetes, or any of the required components.

-# Deploying GitHub Enterprise Server on Kubernetes
+# Deploying GitHub Enterprise Server on Kubernetes (experiment)

 Steps for deploying GitHub Enterprise Server on Kubernetes with [KubeVirt](https://kubevirt.io/).

+**IMPORTANT**: See disclaimer above.

 ## Requirements